Custody Time Limits, including coronavirus protocol

 The Act and Regulations do not define what is meant by "good and sufficient cause".
 It is for the court to determine based on the facts of the case.
 In other words, it is entirely context sensitive.
 The following principles have emerged:

 - The seriousness of the charge or the shortness of the extension sought, will not in themselves amount to a good and sufficient cause (R v Governor of Winchester Prison, ex parte Roddie 2 All ER 931).
 They may however be factors to be taken into account.

 - Delays caused by demands on the forensic service providers may amount to a good and sufficient cause.
-They are not part of the prosecution, but a failure by the police to expedite their submission or a failure to inform the laboratories of the priority required and the CTL expiry date (including allowing time for defence examination) may lead to the court not approving this as a good and sufficient cause and may also cause it to find that there was lack of good and sufficient cause (R v Central Criminal Court ex parte Johnson 2 Crim App R 51), Archbold, 1-275.
-You should find out the submission date and emphasise the urgency to the police and request they do to the forensic service providers.
+They are not part of the prosecution, but a failure by the police to expedite their submission or a failure to inform the laboratories of the priority required and the CTL expiry date (including allowing time for defence examination) may lead to the court not approving this as a good and sufficient cause (R v Central Criminal Court ex parte Johnson 2 Crim App R 51), (Archbold Chapter 1) You should find out the submission date and emphasise the urgency to the police and request they emphasise this to the forensic service providers.
 The same may apply to telephone and computer evidence which is sent to third parties for analysis, provided the expert is not part of the police service.